 Short-term Care: Rehospitalizations

-This metric measures the number of rehospitalizations per 1,000 days of short-term care.
+This metric tracks the number of times residents are rehospitalized per 1,000 days of short-term resident care.
+Minimizing rehospitalizations during rehabilitation is critical to restoring the physical abilities of residents.

 Short-term Care: ER Visits